nirajpandkar/nirajpandkar.github.io/content/posts/typeracer-analysis.md

 1. Accuracy
 1. Difficulty rating

-I managed to achieve an accuracy of 49% which is pretty bad and only better than random chance of 33.33%.
+Using Logistic Regression I managed to achieve an accuracy of 49.8% which is pretty bad and only better than random chance of 33.33%.

+The whole point of doing this exercise is to explore what kind of features would be useful to evaluate a person’s typing speed.
+With the kind of accuracy achieved using the current features and model, it seems we would require more feature engineering and a better model to get a descent accuracy score.

+### Conclusion

+1. We learnt how consistent practising can help improve your typing speed.
+2. We also saw the effects of punctuation, capital case and length of text on the overall typing speed.
+3. And we explored whether these features would be useful in a simple classification task.

 ### Future Scope

 Better features can be extracted by running the sentences through an LSTM to obtain intermediary features.
-This will allow us to include word order of the text which contributes
+This will allow us to include word order in the text as a feature.
+This will help the model to learn frequent patterns of words which appear in conjunction.

+Another way to reinforce the model is to feed the words which are frequently mis-typed.
+A more complex but useful data would be the flight time between two letters.
+This data, then, can also be used to build keystroke behavioural profiles of each person.

+---

+All the data and code for this blog can be found [here](https://github.com/nirajpandkar/typeracer-analysis).